 Foreign Language Requirement

-Students in the joint B.A./M.A., M.A./J.D.,

-J.A./M.Pl. and M.A./M.P.A. master's programs

-must show proficiency in at least one foreign

-language at the fourth semester level.
-In special instances a doctoral student's dissertation

-guidance committee may require a student to

-show research competence in one or two foreign languages.
-International students whose

-native language is not English may satisfy

-this requirement by submitting proof of their

-ability to read and understand social science

-materials in their native language where

-appropriate, or in another language in which

-significant social science material is available.
+Students in the joint B.A./M.A., M.A./J.D., M.A./M.Pl. and M.A./M.P.A. master's programs must show proficiency in at least one foreign language at the fourth semester level.
+In special instances a doctoral student's dissertation guidance committee may require a student to show research competence in one or two foreign languages.
+International students whose native language is not English may satisfy this requirement by submitting proof of their ability to read and understand social science materials in their native language where appropriate, or in another language in which significant social science material is available.
 Substantive Paper Requirement

-Students in the joint B.A./M.A., M.A./J.D.,

-M.A./M.Pl. and M.A./M.P.A. master's programs must submit a substantive paper or alternative project.
-This requirement is meant to encourage students to polish articles that may ultimately prove suitable for publication, to develop materials that will display their talents for doctoral and graduate school admission committees or prospective

-employers, and to begin to develop dissertation proposals early in the graduate education process.
+Students in the joint B.A./M.A., M.A./J.D., M.A./M.Pl. and M.A./M.P.A. master's programs must submit a substantive paper or alternative project.
+This requirement is meant to encourage students to polish articles that may ultimately prove suitable for publication, to develop materials that will display their talents for doctoral and graduate school admission committees or prospective employers, and to begin to develop dissertation proposals early in the graduate education process.
 A student may submit a revised version of a research paper or a detailed policy memorandum along with a copy of the original paper for which he or she received a grade of B+ or better in one international relations graduate class.
 Students may also submit a paper or project based on other original work.
-A three-person faculty examining committee, at least two of whom must be School of International Relations faculty members, will evaluate the substantive paper or project and may, at their discretion, call the student for an oral examination on the project.
-They may also choose to examine the student on his or her course work in international relations
+A two-person faculty examining committee, which must consist of School of International Relations faculty members, will evaluate the substantive paper or project and may, at their discretion, call the student for an oral examination on the project.
+The student may add a third outside member to the committee.
+They may also choose to examine the student on his or her course work in international relations.